IvanBritz/myportfolio/README.md

     [3, 2, 5], [3, 5, 6]   # Bottom face
 ]

-# Colors for each pair of triangles
+# Colors for each face
 colors = [
     (1, 0, 0),   # Red
     (0, 1, 0),   # Green